GeneratePress Theme Review 2026: Features, Pricing & Free vs Pro Compared

-- GP Premium unlocks advanced styling controls, including full color palette and typography options, as well as a Theme Builder for custom headers and footers.
+• GP Premium unlocks advanced features like WooCommerce integration, Sticky Navigation, and a Theme Builder for custom headers and footers.

 GeneratePress has built a loyal following for good reason.
 It is genuinely fast, clean in its code, and easy to extend with the right add-ons.
 But if you are weighing it against other lightweight WordPress themes, the details matter: what the free version actually gives you, how the premium pricing compares in 2026, and where the feature gaps appear.